Here are the 5 pitfalls to avoid in mergers and the 3 A’s for success

 People-related issues are paramount.
 Employees are your human capital and should be treated as assets.
 If you don’t pay early attention to human-capital issues, you’re risking failure.
 There are many elements to investigate, such as employee morale, benefits and payroll management.
 Not to mention information technology issues.

 Remember, your customers buy from you because of their relationships with your employees.
 If your employees are uncertain about their future, then your customers will become apprehensive about their relationship with you.

 That’s because all customer-buying decisions are made on five value-motivating perceptions.
 My research shows 52 percent of customer buying decisions depend on what customers think about your organization’s leaders and employees, and their attitudes.
 (For more on these perceptions, they’re included in this article, “The Seven Steps to Higher Sales.”)

-Thwart your competitors who will be savvy predators in recruiting your best workers.
-And understand when and what to tell your employees about possible layoffs.
+An unsuccessful merger hurts in employee retention.
+You must be able to thwart your competitors who will be savvy predators in recruiting your best workers.
+You’ll be forced to tell your employees about possible layoffs.

 Awareness.
 Properly assess the risks.
 As in the merger of HP and Compaq, it’s important to note it isn’t feasible to achieve success after launching such endeavors for five reasons:

 1. Strategy and focus – public agencies and companies lose focus when the merging cultures aren’t compatible.

 2. Synergy – firms at the opposite ends of the spectrum culture-wise, don’t function well as a unit, no matter how much overtime the CEO works.
 This also means employees don’t respond well to new leadership, which leads to a breakdown in communication and infrastructure.